Mortgage benefits for a primary residence

 - For married couples, both partners usually have to declare the same property as their primary residence.
 If you’re getting a VA loan and are on active duty, your spouse can fulfill the occupancy requirement on your behalf.

-Beyond these basics, things can vary by state, so be sure to ask your financial advisor or accountant for recommendations.
+Beyond these basics, primary residence rules may also vary by state, so be sure to ask your financial advisor or accountant for recommendations.
 For example, Arizona defines a primary residence as a property used by the owner or leased to a qualified relative as their main home.

-So, where do temporary absences come into play?
+So, what about temporary absences?
+How long can they be?
 It may be okay to stray if plans keep you tied to your home.
 A stint in the hospital or a military deployment shouldn’t change your status, as long as you plan to return.
-This is also true for college students who come back for breaks, extended vacations and short-term work assignments away from home.
-If there's ever a question, assessors will give you time to clarify your situation, so you have the chance to keep your residence status intact.
+This is also true if you’re away at school but returning for breaks, taking an extended vacation or doing a short-term work assignment away from home.
+If there’s ever a question, assessors will give you time to clarify your situation, so you have the chance to keep your residence status intact.